ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 a policy can be found in {#pooling-policy-recommendations}.

-HTTPS servers MUST NOT share any other data that they may learn from the submission of SCT Feedback by HTTPS clients.
+HTTPS servers MUST NOT share any other data that they may learn from the submission of SCT Feedback by HTTPS clients, like the HTTPS client IP address or the time of submission.

 Auditors SHOULD provide the following URL accepting HTTPS POSTing of SCT feedback data: